How to see Insights on Instagram: ultimate guide

 - How many users went to your profile after seeing your content (5).

 Now look how to check Interactions in Instagram Insights.
 This rate refers to the users’ reactions to your content.
 It includes likes, comments, saves and shares.
+Even if you hide likes count, you will see its number here.

 This section of Instagram Insights is divided by the type of content.
 Under each one you can see the dynamic in comparison with the previous period.